• Log in

 Marketing Automation Workflows

 This is where Brevo’s free plan gets interesting.
-You can build sophisticated automation workflows with triggers, conditions, branching logic — the whole deal.
-Welcome sequences for new subscribers, abandoned cart recovery, birthday campaigns.
+You get Brevo free automation workflows with triggers, conditions, branching logic — the whole deal.
+Welcome sequences for new subscribers, abandoned cart recovery, and birthday campaigns.

 The visual workflow builder lets you map out customer journeys.
 Someone opens your welcome email?
 They get one sequence.
 Ignore it completely?
 Different path.
 It’s like having a really patient, never-sleeping assistant managing your follow-ups.